 9/20.
 Green She-Hulk (Marvel Comics)

 The alter-ego of defense attorney Jennifer Walters.
-She got her powers through receiving a life-saving blood transfusion from her cousin, Dr. Bruce Banner (aka The Hulk).
+She got her powers by receiving a life-saving blood transfusion from her cousin, Dr. Bruce Banner (aka The Hulk).
 Bruce’s blood not only saved her life but also passed on a milder version of his Gamma Powers.

 Hence, She-Hulk may not be as strong as her cousin, but she’s still crazy strong.
 However, unlike Bruce, Jennifer is able to transform into She-Hulk at will, just by thinking angry thoughts.